CHICAGO - Chicago's winter snow parking restrictions will once again take effect this week.

 People who ignore the posted tow zone face a minimum $150 towing fee in addition to a $60 ticket and an initial $25 daily storage fee.
 Towed vehicles are taken to pounds at 10301 S. Doty Avenue or 701 N. Sacramento Boulevard.

-A separate, snow-related parking ban exists on 500 miles of other roads when there’s 2 inches of snow — regardless of the season.
+A separate, snow-related parking ban exists on 500 miles of other roads when there are two inches of snow — regardless of the season.